daisygunn/around-the-world/README.md

 In order to acheive the desired user and business goals this website will include the following:
 1. A landing page with:
 - a H1 element
-- animated globe image
+- Interactive 3D globe that responds to mouse movement
 - Navigation bar

 2. Play game page:
 - H1 element
 - Navigation bar
 - Start game button
-- Type of quiz buttons
 - Quiz questions
 - Score tally
 - Quit game button